Commit to data and transform action into impact.

 What is the deadline for submitting a commitment?

-Commitments should be submitted before the UN World Data Forum.
-We strongly encourage early submissions to increase the chances of your commitment being featured in media outlets covering the campaign and highlighted during the UN World Data Forum in dedicated sessions, plenaries, and other events.
+We strongly encourage commitments to be submitted before the UN World Data Forum in November 2024.
+This will increase the opportunities for your commitment to be featured in media outlets covering the campaign and highlighted during the UN World Data Forum in dedicated sessions, plenaries, and other events.
+However, as this campaign aims to connect the 2024 UNWDF in Colombia with the 2026 UNWDF in Saudi Arabia, we welcome commitments to be submitted after November as well.

 Do commitments need to be brand new initiatives or beyond what is already planned by an institution?